xolox/vim-publish/README.md

-Unzip the most recent [ZIP archive] [zip] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows), restart Vim and try it out.
-Create a Vim script that calls the function `Publish()` as follows:
+Unzip the most recent [ZIP archive] [zip] file inside your Vim profile directory (usually this is `~/.vim` on UNIX and `%USERPROFILE%\vimfiles` on Windows).
+As an example we'll publish the plug-in using itself.
+First create a tags file that contains entries for the files you want to publish using a shell command such as:

+    ctags -Rf ~/.publish_tags ~/.vim/

+If this doesn't work because `ctags` isn't installed you can download it from the [Exuberant Ctags homepage] [ctags], or if you're running Debian/Ubuntu you can install it by executing the following shell command:

+    sudo apt-get install exuberant-ctags

+The plug-in needs an up-to-date tags file so that it create hyperlinks between the published files.
+Now start Vim and write a script that registers the tags file you just created and calls the function `Publish()` as follows:

+    set tags=~/.publish_tags
     let sources = '/home/peter/.vim'
     let target = 'sftp://peterodding.com/code/vim/profile'
     call Publish(sources, target, [